 UI design went downhill as we got to the end of the project.

 We spent so much effort on the homepage and the profile and booking pages took a massive hit.
 It was very noticeable to me, but I couldn't do anything about it.
 The customers had no issue with how it looked and we were fine with that.

 Going from wireframes to code.

-I skipped designing a high fidelity solution and testing it.
+In the begging, I skipped designing a high fidelity solution and testing it.
 It would have saved us the time that was wasted on redesigning the new cards.